am1tyadav/Neural-Network-from-Scratch-Python/README.md

 # Create and Train a Neural Network in Python

-A simple implementation of neural networks in python.
+A simple implementation to create and train a neural network in python.
+This is a pretty simple implementation which is meant to be used for learning about neural networks and deep learning.

 Use the class `model` to instantiate a neural network.
 This instance can be trained using the `train` method.
 Currently, this model can be applied only on binary classification problems.
-This is a pretty simple implementation which is meant to be used for learning about neural networks and deep learning.

 ## Using the Model